 Meetings for Undergraduates

 Meetings that are geared toward undergraduates are also great places for a first presentation on research, scholarship, and creative activities.
 National meetings aimed at undergraduates frequently offer attractive and unique benefits, such as graduate-school recruiting fairs and special breakout sessions with information of interest to students.
-The professionals, scholars, and students you meet there can also make great additions to your growing professional network.
+The industry-leaders, professionals, scholars, and students you meet there can also make great additions to your growing professional network.

 - National Conference on Undergraduate Research (NCUR), which features all types of research including the creative and performing arts.

 - Annual Biomedical Research Conference for Minority Students (ABRCMS), which is geared toward students involved in biomedical research (e.g. engineering, social sciences, biological, etc.).
-ABRCMS is one conference that makes awards available that cover costs associated with travel to the event.

 Publication Opportunities at Regional, National, and International Levels

 A popular way to disseminate your research is to publish your findings in a scholarly journal.
 Instead of in-person presentations, this is a writing-based method of dissemination that has potentially the widest-reaching impact.
 It involves a rigorous and formal peer-review evaluation of your methods and findings by an objective third party.
 This method also offers unprecedented accessibility to and permanence of your work—journal and articles are increasingly available online or as downloadable files.